 When you come in contact with the allergen (whatever it is that triggers your allergies), your sinuses and the lining of the inside of your nose swell and thicken, making it more difficult for you to breathe.
-This results in the stuffy or a runny nose, watery eyes, and sinus issues that are generally associated with an allergic reaction.
-Remedies such as medication or steaming the sinuses will help a little, but won’t provide any permanent relief.
+This results in the stuffy or a runny nose, watery eyes, and sinus issues associated with an allergic reaction.
+Remedies such as medication or steaming the sinuses will help a little but won’t provide any permanent relief.

 Can a Functional Rhinoplasty Stop Allergic Reactions?

-A functional rhinoplasty (as opposed to one that is performed for purely cosmetic reasons) will not completely prevent allergies.
+A functional rhinoplasty (as opposed to one performed for purely cosmetic reasons) will not wholly prevent allergies.
 However, it can cut down on the severity and frequency of your allergic reactions.
 The best approach is to work with both your allergist and your cosmetic surgeon so that your allergies are under control before undergoing functional rhinoplasty.
-This will cut down on the amount of nasal swelling right after surgery, so as not to aggravate your allergies even further.
+This will cut down on the amount of nasal swelling right after surgery to not aggravate your allergies even further.

 What Is Involved with Functional Rhinoplasty?

-There are several different procedures that can be performed, depending on the type of problem.
-These may include correction of a deviated septum (the piece of cartilage separating your right and left nostrils) or removal of nasal growths, or polyps.
-In extreme cases, the exterior of the nose may need to be restructured and/or reinforced to increase airflow.
+Several different procedures can be performed, depending on the type of problem.
+These may include correction of a deviated septum (the piece of cartilage separating your right and left nostrils) or removing nasal growths or polyps.
+In extreme cases, the nose’s exterior may need to be restructured or reinforced to increase airflow.

 Will My Insurance Cover the Surgery?

 If there is a proven medical problem that can be corrected by the surgery, your insurance may cover the cost.
-However, if you want to undergo the surgery for purely cosmetic reasons, such as to decrease the size of the nose, your insurance will consider that to be elective surgery, which typically is not covered by health insurance.
-This is why it is important to also consult an allergist, who can help provide the required proof of a medical need for rhinoplasty surgery.
+However, suppose you want to undergo surgery for purely cosmetic reasons, such as to decrease the size of the nose.
+In that case, your insurance will consider that to be elective surgery, which typically is not covered by health insurance.
+This is why it is also essential to consult an allergist, who can help provide the required proof of a medical need for rhinoplasty surgery.

-While a functional rhinoplasty cannot completely prevent allergies, it can minimize the symptoms of allergies.
+While a functional rhinoplasty cannot wholly prevent allergies, it can minimize the symptoms of allergies.
 Contact Marin Aesthetics in San Diego to schedule your rhinoplasty consultation.